AKSynthesis/portfolio/text.md

-somple text fo git commands
+simple text fo git commands

+This is another test to confirm the creation of a new branch